 When hiring an interpreter for an interpreting session, be sensitive to cultural and/or religious differences.
 Consider the situation and the non-English speaker, when deciding whether a male of female interpreter would be appropriate for an interpreting session.
 In some cultures female interpreters might not feel comfortable interpreting for male clients.

 Be patient and schedule time appropriately.
 Interpreting will take longer than speaking directly to an English-speaking client or patient.
-Think about it as if you need to say everything twice, therefore the amount of time scheduled for the appointment should reflect this.
+Think about it as if you need to say everything twice, therefore the amount of time scheduled for the appointment should reflect this, or leave time in between appointments in case it runs over.

-*Reminder: Only contract interpreters from an interpreting service, telephone interpreters, trained bilingual staff, staff interpreters, and trained volunteers should be interpreting for you.
-The following people should not serve as interpreters: family and friends, children under 18 years old, other patients, clients or visitors, and untrained volunteers*
+Only trained professional interpreters from an interpreting service or telephone interpreters should be interpreting for you.
+For the best results, you should never use the following people as interpreters: untrained staff, family and friends, children under 18 years old, other patients, clients or visitors, and volunteers.
+Read more in our blog Using a Professional Interpreter Vs Staff or a Family Member.

 Rapport International is a full-service interpreting and translation company.
 We provide high-quality, professional in-person interpreting in Lincoln and Omaha Nebraska and surrounding areas, as well as in Massachusetts.
 Translation services are available worldwide.
 Please contact us for assistance and guidance with your interpreting and translation needs.